FuturisticGoo/maskpass/README.md

 pip install maskpass
 ```

-It is currently recommended to enforce a version if you have plans to use it in a project, since backward compatible changes may occur.
+It is currently recommended to enforce a version if you have plans to use it in a project, since backward incompatible changes may occur.

 ### Usage